 Determine what facilities your community has and build your sports tourism program around the best that you can offer:

 Offer your visitors the best facilities and equipment possible.
 If you are building your sports program around participatory activities then make sporting equipment easily available.
-For example, a golf course that does not provide clubs may be well suited for the local population but may fail to become a tourism attraction if visitors cannot rent clubs easily.
+For example, a golf course that does not provide clubs may be well suited for the local population but may fail to become a tourist attraction if visitors cannot rent clubs easily.

 Visitors, especially who come for sporting or athletic reasons, tend to respond to their environment:

-Surround your athletic facilities with pleasant surroundings, not only to develop a sense of ésprit de corps, but also to encourage people to stay in town after the athletic event has ended.
+Surround your athletic facilities with pleasant surroundings, not only to develop a sense of ésprit de corps but also to encourage people to stay in town after the athletic event has ended.

 Know the conditions under which tournament teams are going to have to compete:

-There is perhaps nothing as destructive for a community's sports tourism reputation then taking its guests by surprise.
+There is perhaps nothing as destructive for a community's sports tourism reputation than taking its guests by surprise.
 Athletes want to know what to expect, what the playing conditions are going to be, and what challenges they are going to face.

-Sports tourism, just like other forms of tourism, requires that you maintain good community lists, and emergency numbers:
+Sports tourism, just like other forms of tourism, requires that you maintain good community lists and emergency numbers:

 All sporting events have an element of risk.
 Make sure that visiting athletes know where to go for medical attention, what restaurants serve before and post-games foods, and if hotel check-outs can be coordinated with sporting event timetables.
 Know the risks that go with the types of sporting events that you are promoting.

 Especially if you are promoting participatory athletic activities for people with special needs with which you may be challenged.
 Business catering to older athletes may have to deal with different risks than those businesses that deal with visitors or younger sports enthusiasts.
-Every sports oriented tourism community should know how to find a 24-hour pharmacies, hospital emergency rooms, and doctors and dentists who are willing to take on emergency out-of-town patients.
+Every sports-oriented tourism community should know how to find 24-hour pharmacies, hospital emergency rooms, and doctors and dentists who are willing to take on emergency out-of-town patients.

 Use sports as a means to teach people new skills:

 Many people love to combine travel with skill enhancement.
 Consider developing lists of athletes, former professional athletes or educational centres that may be willing to accept tourists for the purpose of teaching them or helping them to improve a particular athletic skill.
-Learning a new athletic skill may not only be beneficial for a person's stress levels, but also can teach teamwork and offer a new outlook on life.
+Learning a new athletic skill may not only be beneficial for a person's stress levels but also can teach teamwork and offer a new outlook on life.